“Beautiful Japan,” the 16th photo contest sponsored by The Sankei Shimbun and Beyond 2020, announced the winners of the 2018 competition on October 5.

 The Sankei Shimbun

-Japan Ministry of Environment, Fujingaho Magazine, 25ans Magazine, MRS Magazine, Fuji Television, Nippon Broadcasting, BS Fuji, Sankei Sports, Fuji Evening Edition, Fuji Sankei Business Eye, Seiron Magazine, MOSTLY CLASSIC, Sankei Living, Fusosha Publishing, metropolitana tokyo, OHK Okayama Broadcasting, NBS Nagano Broadcasting, Grape Japan.
+Japan Ministry of Environment, Fujingaho Magazine, 25ans Magazine, MRS Magazine, Fuji Television, Nippon Broadcasting, BS Fuji, Sankei Sports, Fuji Evening Edition, Fuji Sankei Business i, Seiron Magazine, MOSTLY CLASSIC, TV navi, Sankei Living, Fusosha Publishing, metropolitana tokyo, OHK Okayama Broadcasting, NBS Nagano Broadcasting, Grape Japan.

 Tobu Department Store, Onward Holdings, Shiseido